xieguigang/mzkit/DATA/Massbank/SDF/README.md

 The first three fields, 10 characters long each, describe the atom's position in the X, Y, and Z dimensions.
 After that there is a space, and three characters for an atomic symbol (O for oxygen, in this instance).

 After the symbol, there are two characters for the mass difference from the monoisotope.
-This field only supports values between -3 and +4, however - the  M  ISO  property can be used for values outside this range.
+This field only supports values between ``-3`` and ``+4``, however - the ``M  ISO`` property can be used for values outside this range.

 Next you have three characters for the charge.
 The values are a little confusing - see the conversion table.
-Alternatively, use the  M  CHG  property instead, which is much less confusing and also supports a wider range of values.
+Alternatively, use the ``M  CHG`` property instead, which is much less confusing and also supports a wider range of values.

 ```
              |----------- Charge ----------|